Kinto/kinto-http.py/CONTRIBUTING.md

 ## Testing

- -  `make tests-once` to run the test with the current venv.
+ -  `make tests-once` to run the tests with the current venv.
  -  `make tests` to run all the tests (with Py2 and Py3, flake8 and functional tests)

 You may need to use `make runkinto` before running the functional tests.